ilaishimoni/sandbox/README.md

     assert user_manager.get_user_email("Ilai") == "ilaishimoni@gmail.com"

 ```
-Both of the tests are interacting with the user_manager class instance, if no cleanup of the function `test_add_new_user` will be performed the function `test_get_user_email` will no be able to register the user, not the expected behavior of the test !.
+Both of the tests are interacting with the user_manager class instance, if no cleanup of the function `test_add_new_user` will be performed the function `test_get_user_email` will no be able to register the user, not the expected behavior of the test.

-And so if our `user_manager` instance will be set as follows :
+And so if our `user_manager` will be set as a global variable ( and not received as a param )

 ```python
 user_manager = UserManager()
 ```

-our second test will fail
+our second test will fail :

 ```
 unitest.py .F                                                                                                                                                                                                                [100%]